 As soon as you arrive in Costa Rica, you’ll hear the words Pura Vida all the time.
-Keylor Navas, the famous Costa Rican goalkeeper uses pura vida all the time.
-Costa Rica might be famous for its nature, the beaches, and its coffee, but everyone is learning about pura vida.
+Keylor Navas, the famous Costa Rican goalkeeper uses Pura Vida all the time.
+Costa Rica might be famous for its nature, the beaches, and its coffee, but everyone is learning about Pura Vida.

 Many expats and digital nomads are increasingly choosing Costa Rica as their new home.
-A beautiful country in the middle of the Carribean Sea and the Pacific Ocean, newcomers are attracted to the tropical food, white-sand beaches, and warm weather.
+A beautiful country in the middle of the Caribbean Sea and the Pacific Ocean, newcomers are attracted to the tropical food, white-sand beaches, and warm weather.

 One of the coolest things about its location is that people can watch the sunrise and sunset in one day, all from white-sand beaches.
 The tropical landscape also means that it offers amazing opportunities for outdoor lovers, like hiking a volcano or scuba diving in two different oceans, as well as exploring the rich wildlife.
 Costa Rica actually contains 5% of the world’s biodiversity.

 But what makes them stay and fall in love with this country is the spirit that animates the new community they live in: Pura Vida.
 The literal translation in English is “Pure Life”, although some writers also use “Simple Life.”

 The meaning behind Pura Vida